pete3n/nix-pi/README.md

 * agenix will use the SSH keys tou encrypt the admin password hash and WiFi information so the encrypted age files can be stored in a repo
-* The age files are copied to a directory in /run so that Nix can copy them to the nix store for the SD card image
+* The age files are copied to a directory in /run so that Nix can copy them to the nix store for the SD card image - NOTE: Nix can reference files from a relative path but they must be tracked by Git, otherwise Nix will throw a confusing error saying they can't be found in the Nix store
 * The SD card image is mounted temporarily so that the private SSH keys can be copied
 * The public/private SSH key pairs will be saved to ./private
 * The final SD card image will be saved to ./output